FREE printable luggage tags for the kids when you sign up for our newsletter! Plus we share our best travel tips!

 You can buy food to feed the black bears (you throw it to them!), fish and deer.
 One of the best things we did in Niagara Falls was feed and touch the beluga whales!
 My children loved this!
 You can feed them fish and touch their heads-amazing! (fee).
 There is plenty to do for the whole family here and you could easily spend the day checking out the aquariums, shows and rides!
 There is quite a bit of walking involved here-so bring a stroller or wagon for the little ones, or you can rent strollers at the entrance.

-s a great attraction for babies, toddlers and children in Niagara Falls.
+This is a great attraction for babies, toddlers and children in Niagara Falls.

 Oh Canada Eh?
 Show